Synthetic details for HTTP monitors

 Use the filter bar at the top of the page to filter all HTTP details by one or more locations.

 Select the quick links in the upper-left corner to go directly to different cards in the details page or to access HTTP monitor settings (Edit, Disable, Delete).
-Analyze last execution displays the results of the most recent successful and failed executions per location in JSON format.
+Analyze execution details displays the results of the most recent successful and failed executions per location in JSON format.

 Tags applied to your HTTP monitor are shown below the monitor name.
 Select Add tag to apply additional tags.
 Note that tags can only applied and deleted from the details page.